ac-willeke/uv-demo/docs/demo-quickstart.md

 # Demo - Quick Start Guide

 This demo walks you through the different functionality available in this project.
-Ensure to complete the [installation](installation.md) first.
+Ensure to complete the [setup guide](setup-guide.md) first.
 It is recommended to use VS Code as IDE and to install Task.

 - [1.
 Test the Package](#1-test-the-package)
 - [2.
 Explore Development Commands](#2-explore-development-commands)